What to Do If VA Reduces Your Rating

 - Give you 60 days to submit evidence showing why the reduction shouldn't happen

-- Give you the right to request a predetermination hearing
+- Give you the right under 38 CFR § 3.105(i) to request a predetermination hearing — but you must request it within 30 days of the notice, not 60

 This 60-day window is your most important opportunity.
 Don't ignore this letter, and don't panic — use the time wisely.